-“People used to drop off cats at one time,” the new neighbor told me pointing at our barn with her nose.
-“They think the cats will be happy here living some kind of Disney cartoon inspired life in your barn.
+“People used to drop cats off here all the time,” the new neighbor told me pointing at our barn with her nose.
+“They think the cats will be happy here living some kind of Disney cartoon life in your barn.
 You know roast mouse and dancing.”

-I nodded and wondered how I had missed seeing the cat’s oven in the barn when we moved in just a week ago.
-Cat dancing sounding like something we could get into.
+I nodded and wondered how I had missed seeing the oven in the barn when we moved in just a week ago.
+Cat dancing sounded like something we could get into.

 “After the town opened a no-kill animal shelter,” the neighbor continued, ” people stopped dropping off cats.”

 “We like cats.”
 I told her, “in fact, my husband is a fool for a cat.”
-She frowned and gave me a hard stare.
+She frowned and gave me a dark look.

-One chill Fall day when I went to the old tobacco barn to retrieve gardening tools, a soft mew greeted me.
+On a chill Fall day, weeks later, I walked into the old tobacco barn to retrieve gardening tools.
+A soft mew greeted me.
 A very small black cat was hiding in the wall between the abandoned cow milking stations and the larger tobacco drying area.

-Within two months another black cat, Baba joined the family.
-Some years later, Slake arrived.
+Baba, a black cat who resembled a ballet dancer, joined the family, just as Tuffy left for Cat Heaven.
+And then, Slake a muscular charcoal black cat arrived.
 He detoured the barn and came directly to the back door.
-Slake it turned out, was, a wanderer.
+Slake, it turned out, was a wanderer.
 After spending winter with us, he took off the next Spring.
-Just poof, vanished one day after a hearty breakfast.
+Poof, vanished one day after a hearty breakfast.

-It’s been thirty years since that time.
-There have been many Black, and other cats along the way.
-In all there have been a dozen Black cats who decided we would be their people since that Fall in Connecticut.
+It’s been many years since that time.
+There have been many cats along the way.
+In all there have been a eight black cats wh found us, in addition to Tuffy and Daddy.

-We arrived in Virginia in the dead of winter with one Black Cat, China, who had found us eight years previously and one dog, Wobble.
-China thought she was a dog and Wobble took no offense.
-Just two months later a very large black cat showed up the garden shed.
-We named him Espooky.
-Within ten months he had gone from terrified to civilized and moved into the house and onto a feather sleeping pillow.
-China was insulted, but over time the two have become wary housemates.
-Although war has not broken out as yet, China spends quite a bit of her time thinking up ways to insult or annoy Espooky.
+Within months he went from terrified to civilized and moved into the house and onto a feather sleeping pillow.
+China was insulted, but over time the two have become cautious housemates.
+Although war hasn’t broken out, China spends her time thinking up ways to insult or annoy Espooky.

 In August a black cat walked along the South Pasture fence and made a bee-line for the garden shed.
-Wobble noticed him first and made a joyous barking foray out to greet the cat, who turned tail for the forest.
+Wobble noticed him first and made a joyous barking foray out to greet the new cat, who turned tail for the forest.
 The black cat returned the next day.
-He is muscular and midnight black except for two short white socks on his front legs, thus he was christened Socks.
+He was sturdy but thin, midnight black except for two short white markings on his front legs, thus christened Socks.

-This month Socks filed adoption papers with the Great Feline Hall of Records and formally adopted us.
-Socks is happy in the garden shed and shows no inclination of becoming a pampered civilized indoor cat and getting involved with China and Espooky, both of whom regard him with disdain.
+Socks filed adoption papers with the Great Feline Hall of Records and formally adopted us.
+He is happy in the garden shed and shows no inclination of becoming a pampered civilized indoor cat.
+China and Espooky regard Socks with disdain and occasionally cold fear.

-My better half was offended when Socks declined a lifetime indoor-living invitation.
-Socks looked on with interest as his human installed a heated bed in the shed to make sure Socks was warm this winter.
+My better half was offended when Socks declined the lifetime indoor-living invitation.
+Worried about the coming winter, my spouse began to make plans to care for Socks, who looked on with interest as his human installed a heated bed in the shed.
 Socks gingerly examined the bed, and then settled deep into its folds.
-Every morning Socks waits on the stone step of the garden shed for his meals, then slips into the forest or scouts the pastures for the day.
+Every morning Socks waits on the stone step of the garden shed for his meals, then slips into the forest or scouts the pastures during the day.

-I wait and watch patiently for his return, or some other arrival.
+I wait patiently for a new arrival.
 The next Black Cat who arrives will be Number 13.
 A Lucky Number.